Education Minister Calls For Bringing Back Out-of-school-children To Schools - UrduPoint

 Education Minister Calls For Bringing Back Out-of-school-children To Schools

+Minister of Sindh for Education and Literacy, Syed Sardar Ali Shah, Friday emphasized the need to bring out-of-school children back to schools to ensure a brighter future for the next generation

-KARACHI, (UrduPoint / Pakistan Point News - 25th Oct, 2024) Minister of Sindh for Education, Culture and Tourism, Syed Sardar Ali Shah on Friday called for a need to bring the out-of-schools-children, back to the schools for the brighter future of the next generation.
+KARACHI, (UrduPoint / Pakistan Point News - 25th Oct, 2024) Minister of Sindh for Education and Literacy, Syed Sardar Ali Shah, Friday emphasized the need to bring out-of-school children back to schools to ensure a brighter future for the next generation.

 He was speaking as the chief guest at the graduation ceremony of 41st Mid-Career Management Course (MCMC) at National Institute of Management (NIM) Karachi.